sparkflows/sparkflows-docs/docs/tutorials/01-facts-dataset.rst

 - **NAME** : Name of the New Dataset we are creating.
 - **DESCRIPTION** : Description of the New Dataset.
 - **HAS HEADER ROW** : This is used for CSV/TSV files.
 It indicates whether the dataset has a header row specifying the name of the columns or not.
 - **DELIMITER** : Delimiter field is also used for CSV/TSV files.
-It indicates the delimiter to be used between the columns in the data.
+It indicates the delimiter to be used between the fields in the data.
 - **PATH** : Path for the location of the file or directory containing the data files for the Dataset.